Important Information

 Peak climbing is a second step after the normal trekking who wants to experience the adventure beyond the trekking.
 There are more than 1300 peak with 6000 meters among which only one quarter of them are officially opened for climbing Nepal government.

-CHECKLISTS FOR SARIBUNG PEAK ClIMBING
+CHECKLISTS FOR SARIBUNG PEAK EXPEDITION

-• Valid passport (valid for six months from the date of your trip)
+- Valid passport (valid for six months from the date of your trip)

-• MasterCard, Visa Credit, and Debit Cards are accepted in Nepal.
-However, traveler's cheques and some cash are highly recommended.
+- MasterCard, Visa Credit, and Debit Cards are accepted in Nepal.
+However, some cash is highly recommended.

-• Mobile (if your cell phone is from CINGULAR USA or ATNT (USA) operators then your cell phone will work in Nepal.)
+- Mobile (if your cell phone is from CINGULAR USA or ATNT (USA) operators, then your cell phone will work in Nepal.)

 Guiding, Food, and Camping